Decompositions into a direct sum of projective and stable submodules

-The above examples of modules for which the decomposition into projective and stable submodules fails are not finitely generated.
-We now construct finitely generated examples for which the decomposition fails.
+The modules for which the decomposition into projective and stable submodules fails, in the above examples, are not finitely generated.
+We now construct finitely generated modules for which the decomposition fails.

 A ring $R$ is called \emph{right Baer} (resp., \emph{left Baer}) if every right (resp., left) annihilator of every subset of $R$ is of the form $eR$ (resp., $Re$) for some idempotent $e$ in~$R$.
 Similarly, $R$ is called \emph{right Rickart} (resp., \emph{left Rickart}) if the right (resp., left) annihilator of every element of $R$ is of the form $eR$ (resp., $Re$) for some idempotent $e$ in~$R$ (see ~\cite[Section 7D]{Lam:LecturesOnModulesAndRings}).